khakhalin/notes/00_books.md

 * Algorithms by Erickson - 12 long chapters

-Books that are currently not on the reading list, but still who knows:
+Books that are currently not on the reading list, but keeping the links here just in case:

 * Problem solving with data structures in Python ([full text, web](https://runestone.academy/runestone/books/published/pythonds/index.html))